WillyTheCoder53/Maze-Generator-And-Solver/README.md

 A 1700-line OOP console-only coding project for my A-level computer science NEA.
 The maze, grid, generators and solvers were represented as objects.

+The goal was to create a super-efficient maze generator and solver, allowing the user to compare a variety of algorithms.
+Additionally, animations were included to help users understand how the algorithms behave.

 Features include:
 - Choosing the size of the maze
 - Optional maze generation and solving animations